 - high triglycerides in the blood

-The health issues listed above tend to promote the deposit of fat in the liver.
-Sometimes, the excess fat in the liver even acts as a toxin to the liver cells, causing liver inflammation and NASH.
+The health issues listed above tend to promote fat deposits in the liver.
+The excess fat in the liver sometimes acts as a toxin to the liver cells, causing liver inflammation and NASH.
 This leads to a buildup of scar tissue in the liver (cirrhosis).

 Symptoms of NAFLD